achiminator/NEOntometrics/readme.md

 Welcome to **NEOntometrics**.
 It offers a flexible endpoint for calculating ontology metrics online, directly from an online resource or a git-based repository.
 You can use the service online on neontometrics.com or visit api.informatik.uni-rostock.de for the GraphQL API.
 Here you can also find information on how the service functions and

 The scientific papers that further describe the service are currently under review.
-As soon as they are accepted, we will provide them here as well.
+As soon as they are accepted, I will provide them here as well.

 # Getting NEOntometrics